Ali-arch808/PhoneDetection/README.md

 # PhoneDetection
 This is for my BSc dissertation.
+For a summary of the project, refere to dissertation_concise.pdf(unofficial).
+For the official, persian one, contact me.

 Use collect_ear_dataset.py to create images from the sides of the head.
 Use Transfer Learning.ipynb to create the model with EfficientNet backbone.